VarshaSahu-04/magpie-developer-challenge/README.md

 ```

-I have used same repository goven by client as a starter template.
+I have used same repository given by client as a starter template.

 Result is created in `output.json`.